 A review by Domoni.

 Joan is desperate to take care of her family.
 Since the awful day her mother died, her main concern is caring for her young sister Ruby and making sure to keep a roof over the heads of her sister, cousin, and even the uncle she despises.
 Their family barely survives off the money they make selling her uncle’s shine.
-In Prohibition times, the bottled magic gives a high that can’t be beat.
+In Prohibition times, the bottled magic gives a high that can’t be beaten.
 But that magic is illegal and since her uncle drinks as much as he makes, the money doesn’t come in as much as it is needed.
 Joan hid her own magic abilities from everyone in her life.
 Until the day that Gunn came offering her uncle an opportunity to turn their fortunes around.
 When her uncle Jeb’s wasted form doesn’t impress the gangster, Joan steps up and confesses her abilities.
 Now she is caught up in a job that could save her family, or ruin her.

 Alex despises magic and its allure.
 He used to help his father bottle shine before his father’s arrest.
 Then he hid his abilities and even began training to become a Prohibition agent.
 He claims to hate magic, but really he just hates the life he lost with his father’s arrest.
-When he is brought before some top Prohibition agents and unmasked as a sorcerer, he can either go undercover as a sorcerer to the mob, or face prosecution of his own.
+When he is brought before some top Prohibition agents and unmasked as a sorcerer, he can either go undercover as a sorcerer to the mob or face prosecution of his own.
 Maybe he can get back the life he wants, but trying to take down this gang could take all he has left.

 This book takes place in an alternate reality.
 The time of Prohibition and gangs ruling the streets are alive and well, but magic is the center, not alcohol.
 The world the author created was a shadow to the story though.
 I found myself often forgetting the era that was supposed to be portrayed.
-It could literally be anytime or place.
+It could literally be any time or place.
 So if you are looking for a story that embraces the mob culture, this is not it.
 That does not make this a bad story though.
 I did enjoy the tale.

-Joan and Alex are well developed characters with personalities and conflicts that evolve and grow through the story.
+Joan and Alex are well-developed characters with personalities and conflicts that evolve and grow through the story.
 With their evolution, my enjoyment and opinions of the characters also changed.
 I found myself becoming more invested in Alex as time passed and more disappointed in Joan.
 The smaller characters were not as fleshed out and I do wish there was a bit more about them included in the story.
 In the end, the idea of the story itself held me more than the events taking place in the pages of this book.

 My rating: 3.5/5 stars.